kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Introduction
 ------------

 Welcome to the [Kurtosis][homepage] quickstart!
 This guide will take ~15 minutes and will walk you through building a basic Kurtosis package.
+This guide is in a "code along" format, which assumes that you are following along our code examples and running Kurtosis CLI commands on your local machine.
+Everything you will use in this guide is free, public, and does not contain sensitive information or data.

-If you don't know what Kurtosis is and how you might use Kurtosis yet, our [introduction page][homepage] will give you a great starting point, alongside [our motiviations for starting Kurtosis][why-we-built-kurtosis-explanation].
+If you don't know what Kurtosis is or how you might use Kurtosis yet, our [introduction page][homepage] will give you a great starting point, alongside [our motiviations for starting Kurtosis][why-we-built-kurtosis-explanation].

 :::tip What You Will Do